nickyiliwang0000/h/react-and-firebase/state-vs.-props.md

 }
 ```

-A few significant changes took place here so lets break them down:
+A few significant changes took place here so let's break them down:

 - We pass an arrow function inline with our custom function `removeDonut` as the return value.
-This way, we can include index as an argument.
+This way, we can include the index as an argument.
 - In `removeDonut` we are copying our state array through the spread operator and storing it in a new variable.
-- We filter through the copied array and return only the array item that match our condition.
+- We filter through the copied array and return only the array item that matches our condition.
-- Since `filter()` returns a new array, we can then update our state with with it.
+- Since `filter()` returns a new array, we can then update our state with it.

 ## Props and destructuring